-• The Kaleido-MX (3RU) Quick Start Guide (this document)

-• DVD including the Release Notes for the current version of the Kaleido-X software, the Kaleido-X User's Manual, database samples, Quick Start guides and hardware reference manuals for all multiviewer models
+- The Kaleido-MX 4K (3RU) Quick Start Guide (this document) - DVD including the Release Notes for the current version of the Kaleido-X software, the Kaleido-X User's Manual, database samples, Quick Start guides and hardware reference manuals for all multiviewer models

 Note: In line with our commitment to environmental preservation, only the Quick Start Guide for your multiviewer model, and some ancillary documents (e.g. welcome letters, warranty cards) are distributed in printed form.
 All manuals and the Release Notes are available on the DVD that shipped with your multiviewer.
 See the Documentation section of the Release Notes for a complete list.
-You can obtain the latest version of the manuals, the Release Notes, as well as software and useful data, from the Software and documentation section of Grass Valley's support portal.
+You can obtain the latest version of the manuals, the Release Notes, as well as software and useful data, from the Documentation Library section of Grass Valley's website.

-In addition to the above, you will need the following (not supplied):
+In addition to the above, you might need the following (not supplied):

-- · Up to 4 displays - A dedicated 100Base-T Ethernet switch with enough ports for the Kaleido-MX, client PCs, Kaleido-RCP2, and Audio Bridge Terminals - Client PC (see below for system requirements) - Cables (to connect your multiviewer to video sources, to displays, and to the network):
+- One 4K UHD display - A dedicated 100Base-T Ethernet switch with enough ports for the Kaleido-MX 4K, client PCs, Kaleido-RCP2, and Audio Bridge Terminals - Client PC (see below for system requirements) - Cables (to connect your multiviewer to the video sources, to the display, and to the network):

-Cable type Purpose CAT-5 For Ethernet connectivity Display cables Either extension modules-for example Grass Valley's DXF-200 (part number DXF-200-B)-or standard HDMI cables Video cables Standard coaxial cables with DIN 1.0/2.3 connectors
+Cable type Purpose CAT-5 For Ethernet connectivity Display cables Standard coaxial cables with DIN 1.0/2.3 connectors, to connect the multiviewer's SDI outputs to a 4K UHD display, or to the SDI to HDMI 2.0 converter Video cables Standard coaxial cables with DIN 1.0/2.3 connectors